-After you’ve introduced a new concept, use an article from ChemMatters to illustrate how it relates to everyday life.
-Or, consider starting with a concept in ChemMatters and working backwards to incorporate the chemistry in your lesson plan.
+After you have introduced a new concept in the classroom, use an article from ChemMatters to illustrate how it relates to students' everyday lives.
+Or consider starting with a concept in ChemMatters and working backward to incorporate chemistry in your lesson plan.

 Because ChemMatters explains chemistry behind everyday phenomena, it makes great supplementary reading.
-Students will be able to see the applications behind chemical theory and how it affects the world around them.
+Students will be able to see the applications behind chemical concepts and how these applications affect the world around them.

-Assign the “Student Questions” found in the Teacher’s Guide from each edition as extra credit.
+- Give students an opportunity to earn extra credit: Assign the “Reading Comprehension Questions” found in the Teacher’s Guide from each issue as extra credit.
 Or consider giving students the opportunity to write their own ChemMatters article by explaining the chemistry concepts behind an everyday activity or product.
-Or, allow students to read a ChemMatters article and develop a presentation for the entire class where they will explain the chemistry involved in the article.
+Or allow students to read a ChemMatters article and ask them to develop a presentation for the entire class in which they explain the chemistry involved in the article.

-Encourage students to use as a resource for research reports
+Encourage students to use ChemMatters as a resource for research reports

-Because of ChemMatters broad coverage and intended audience, it makes a great starting place for students writing a research report involving chemistry or science.
-Each article is written in an accessible manner, allowing students to grasp chemistry concepts which they can then research further or incorporate into a presentation or research paper directly.
+Because ChemMatters covers a broad range of topics, it can be a great starting place for students to write a research report involving chemistry or science.
+Each ChemMatters article is written in an accessible manner, allowing students to grasp chemistry concepts that they can then research further or incorporate into a presentation or a research paper.

-Provide as a resource for in-class reading and discussion
+Provide ChemMatters as a resource for in-class reading and discussion

-Because ChemMatters incorporates basic chemistry principles, it will reinforce lessons from class while also exposing students to new information.
+Because ChemMatters incorporates basic chemistry principles, it reinforces lessons from class while exposing students to new information.

-Use as a key component of an emergency lesson plan
+Use ChemMatters as a key component of an emergency lesson plan

-With sample questions and background information available for each story in every edition of ChemMatters, having an emergency lesson plan couldn’t be easier!
-Use the article as the basis for instruction, with the background information as supplementary teaching material, and have students answer the “Student Questions” in class.
+With sample questions and background information available in the ChemMatters Teacher's Guides, having an emergency lesson plan couldn’t be easier!
+Use the related ChemMatters article as the basis for instruction and background information as supplementary teaching material, and then have students answer the “Student Questions” in class.